-- For the masala: Heat 2 tbsp of vegetable oil in a pan on medium heat.
-Add and saute dried red chilies, cloves, cinnamon, fennel seeds, poppy seeds for 20 seconds.
-Then add ginger, garlic, onions, and saute until onion are translucent.
-Lastly, add tomatoes and saute until they are soft.
+- For the masala: Heat 2 tbsp of cooking oil in a pan on medium heat.
+Add and sauté dried red chilies, cloves, cinnamon, fennel seeds, poppy seeds for 20 seconds.
+Then add ginger, garlic, onions, and sauté until onions are translucent.
+Lastly, add tomatoes and sauté until they are soft.
 Turn off heat and allow these ingredients to cool.
 Transfer the cooled ingredients into a mixer.
 Further, add grated coconut, coriander powder, turmeric powder, red chili powder, and salt to taste.
 Pour little water and blend this into a fine masala paste.

-- Heat 3 tbsp of vegetable oil in a pressure cooker on medium heat.
-Once hot, add a handful of curry leaves and let it splutter.
+- Heat 3 tbsp of cooking oil in a pressure cooker on medium heat.
+Once hot, add a handful of curry leaves and let them splutter.
 Then add sprouted horse gram, potatoes, and brinjal and fry for a minute or two.

 - Pour water as required(according to consistency), stir, and allow the saaru to come to a boil.